mbzuai-oryx/ViMUL/README.md

-# All Languages Matter: Evaluating LMMs on Culturally Diverse 100 Languages
+# A Culturally-diverse Multilingual Multimodal Video Benchmark & Model

-## Official source code for the ALM-Bench project page.
+## Official source code for the ViMUL-Bench project page.